livewire/livewire/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report on something that doesn't work to help us improve
-title: ''
-labels: ''
+labels: 'Type: Bug'
-assignees: ''

 ---

 **Describe the bug**